Succession to the French throne: The Bourbons in Spain

 Louis XIV, grandson of Henry IV, was the longest-reigning king in European history.
-Louis XIV had only one son to survive to adulthood, the Dauphin Louis.
+Louis XIV had only one legitimate son to survive to adulthood, the Dauphin Louis.
 The Dauphin, in turn, had three sons: Louis, Duke of Burgundy, Philip, Duke of Anjou, and Charles, Duke of Berry.

 In 1700, Charles II of Spain died.
 His heir, in accordance to cognatic primogeniture followed in Spain, would have been the Dauphin Louis.
 However, since the Dauphin was the heir to the French throne, and the Duke of Burgundy was in turn the Dauphin's heir, Charles II settled his succession on the Duke of Anjou in order to prevent the union of France and Spain.

 Most European rulers accepted Philip as King of Spain, though some only reluctantly.
 Louis XIV confirmed that Philip V retained his French rights despite his new Spanish position.
 Admittedly, he may only have been hypothesizing a theoretical eventuality and not attempting a Franco-Spanish union.
 However, Louis also sent troops to the Spanish Netherlands, evicting Dutch garrisons and securing Dutch recognition of Philip V. In 1701, he transferred the asiento to France, alienating English traders.
 He also acknowledged James Stuart, James II's son, as king on the latter's death.
 These actions enraged Britain and the United Provinces.
 Consequently, with the Emperor and the petty German states, they formed another Grand Alliance, declaring war on France in 1702.
 French diplomacy, however, secured Bavaria, Portugal and Savoy as Franco-Spanish allies.

 Thus, the War of the Spanish Succession began.
 The war, over a decade long, was concluded by the treaties of Utrecht (1713) and Rastatt (1714).
 The allies were bent on removing Philip V from the succession to the French throne; he only agreed to this after the semi-Salic law was successfully enacted in Spain.

 However, the fact remained that the Treaty of Utrecht had disregarded the French principles of succession.
 Indeed, taking advantage of the power vacuum caused by Louis XIV's death in 1715, Philip announced he would claim the French crown if the infant Louis XV died.